 Is it possible to conduct a buffer overflow attack on the buffer used by the SMRAM to cache keyboard input and thus maliciously access sensitive information?

 Authors' reply: Thank you.
-No. To detect such an overflow, we have ported a hardened allocator named FreeGuard (FreeGuard: A Faster Secure Heap Allocator, CCS ‘17) into SMRAM.
+No. To detect such an overflow, we have ported a hardened allocator named FreeGuard (FreeGuard: A Faster Secure Heap Allocator, CCS ‘17) into SMRAM in Section III-C "SMVisor".
 The buffer will be sent back to enclave and recycled when it’s about to be full.

 == Related work ==